-We have in the past and may in the future fail to continue to meet the listing standards of Nasdaq, and as a result our common stock may be delisted, which could have a material adverse effect on the liquidity of our common stock.
+We have in the past and may in the future fail to meet the requirements for continued listing on Nasdaq.
+If we fail to maintain compliance with the minimum listing requirements, our common stock may be delisted, which could have a material adverse effect on the liquidity of our common stock.\

-Our common stock currently trades on The Nasdaq Global Select Market.
-The Nasdaq Stock Market LLC ("Nasdaq") has requirements that a company must meet in order to remain listed on Nasdaq.
-For example, Nasdaq rules require us to maintain a minimum closing bid price of \$1.00 per share of our common stock.
+Our common stock currently trades on the Nasdaq.
+The Nasdaq has requirements that a company must meet in order to remain listed on Nasdaq.
+For example, Nasdaq Listing Rule 5450(a)(1) requires listed securities to maintain a minimum bid price of \$1.00 per share (the "Minimum Bid Price Requirement") and Nasdaq Listing Rule 5810(c)(3)(A) provides that a failure to meet the Minimum Bid Price Requirement exists if the deficiency continues for a period of 30 consecutive trading days.